Alvi09/CodePath_Project/README.md

 Unfortunately, my mindless copy and paste was simple mistake that took me quite a long time to fix.<br />

 <br />
-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) Web Development is a beautiful thing, and there are beautiful things you can do with it.
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) <br />
+Web Development is a beautiful thing, and there are beautiful things you can do with it.
 So my first question is, What's the limit of web development? <br />
 What exactly can I do and not do?
 Can I create an animation that pops out words to me?
 Could I create a game where users can simply play on the website using pure HTML, CSS, and JAVASCRIPT?<br />
 Probably. <br />